amrheing/climate_automation/README.md

 ## Helper Configuration

-the script is able to get a very fine tuned time scheduling input. to check the input please configure the input_text helpers with this regex validation string
+The script is able to get a very fine tuned time scheduling input.
+To check the input please configure the input_text helpers with this regex validation string

 ([0-9]{1,2}(:[0-9]{2})?-[0-9]{1,2}(:[0-9]{2})?[,]?)*